rcmendez23/NiMH-Charge/README.md

 RELAY3 = "P9_13" #GPIO31
 ADC1 = "P9_33" #AIN4
 ```
-The variables in all-caps store strings that the Adafruit BBB GPIO Library understands as a physical pin location on the BBB.
-Next to the '#' are comments stating the GPIO Pin number associated with that pin on the BBB.
+The variables in all-caps store strings that the Adafruit BBIO Library understands as a physical pin location on the BBB.
+Next to the hashtag (#) are comments stating the GPIO Pin number associated with that pin on the BBB.
 ADC1 is an analog to digital converter pin.
 For setting up the GPIO pin, we care only about the GPIO Pin number next to the hashtag (#).
-You can pick any GPIO pin on your BBB as long as you change the above lines of code.
+This is the BBBs identifier for each GPIO pin.
+You could pick any GPIO pin on your BBB as long as you change the above lines of code.

+Navigate to the specific gpio folder of the gpio pin we want to activate.
 In `/sys/class/gpio` execute `echo 4 > export`
 In `/sys/class/gpio` execute `ls` to confirm that `gpio4` is now on the list.